City Centre Resident Permits

 During the current COVID 19 restrictions the majority of the permit team staff are working remotely from home, so we have limited coverage for incoming telephone calls at this time, but will respond to queries by email to email@example.com

 Permit holders should renew their permit in the normal way.
-As the lockdown restrictions (which commenced on 23 March 2020) have been eased following the Government announcement on Sunday 10 May 2020, an additional 7 weeks are being added to the period of coverage for renewals of city centre resident permits.
-Permits will be renewed for 59 weeks instead of the normal 52 weeks or 33 weeks instead of the normal 26 weeks.
+As the lockdown restrictions (which commenced on 23 March 2020) have been eased following the Government announcement on Sunday 10 May 2020, an additional 7 weeks are being added to the period of coverage for renewals of permits which would have been valid for use throughout this lockdown period.
+Permits will be renewed for 59 weeks instead of the normal 52 weeks.
+Where a new parking permit commenced during lockdown period (23 March -10 May 2020) a pro rata proportion of the 7 weeks will be added to the expiry date of the permit when the permit is renewed.

 If you are having any difficulties in renewing your permit or are in lockdown and do not currently have a permit please email firstname.lastname@example.org and one of our team will be able to assist you.